klemakle/aethelwulf-portfolio/content/articles/data-viz-elk.md

 <br>

-## 2. Filebeat and logstash installations
+## 2. Filebeat and logstash installation
 We'll need to run the commands below to get filebeat running properly.
 ```bash
 # pre-config